wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 });
 ```

 Replace this code with the following code.
-This will default the math operator to adding two numbers in the case this page is loaded outside of a Microsoft Teams client:
+This new code will cause the math operator to add two numbers by default in case this page is loaded outside of a Microsoft Teams client:

 ```ts
 this.setState(Object.assign({}, this.state, {